KTPZ

 KTPZ (92.7 FM) is a commercial radio station located in Twin Falls, Idaho, broadcasting to the Magic Valley area.
 KTPZ airs a Top 40/CHR music format branded as "The Music Monster".
-The call letters and the branding was previously used in Mountain Home, Idaho serving Boise with the all '80s Hits format, also on 99.1 FM (now the modern rock format with KQBL-HD2 as the call letters).
+The call sign and the branding was previously used in Mountain Home, Idaho serving Boise with the all '80s Hits format also on 99.1 FM as 99.1 The Point, (now the modern rock format with KQBL-HD2 as the call letters).